Community Leadership is shaping the next CLBC Strategic Plan

 As Community Living BC (CLBC) develops its new Strategic Plan to guide our work from 2026-2029, we want to thank the incredible community‑led leadership that made our recent engagement efforts so meaningful.

-Because of this collective effort, more than 1,100 people across British Columbia had their voices heard.
+Because of this collective effort, more than 1,100 people across British Columbia provided feedback.

 What’s next?

-Visit this page for updates, including the upcoming publication of the “What Did We Learn” report.
-The report will also be shared on CLBC’s social media channels (Facebook, Blue Sky, Instagram) and in the CLBC Update for Individuals and Families.
+Visit this page for updates, including the upcoming publication of the 2026-2029 Strategic Plan.
+The plan will also be shared on CLBC’s social media channels (Facebook, Blue Sky, Instagram) and in the CLBC Update for Individuals and Families.

 We are proud of the collaboration that led to such strong participation and thoughtful contributions.
 It tells us that people care deeply about CLBC’s work and want to be part of strengthening how we learn, grow, and make a difference for the people we serve.